 - Self-actualization: This is the need for the realization of potential and abilities.
 This refers to the opportunity for personal development, learning, and creativity to work.
 Self-actualization is the highest level of need that can motivate human beings.

 Frederick Herzberg tried to figure out employee motivation theories in a different way.
 Hertzberg classified human needs into two broad categories namely hygiene factors and motivating factors.
-Hygiene factors generally included company policies, salary, supervision, working conditions, safety, and security of the job.
+The Hygiene factors generally include working conditions, safety, company policies, salary, supervision, and security of the job.
 If employees didn’t get satisfaction in this aspect, they will be demotivated.

 Motivators are factors that are essential to the job, such as achievement, recognition, increased responsibilities, interesting work, advancement, and growth opportunities, etc.